-Adjust the rear view mirror by slightly moving only the mirror portion of the assembly.
-If the rear visibility cannot be assured by moving the mirror, loosen the upper hexagonal area and turn the stay by hand.
+- Adjust the rear view mirror by slightly moving only the mirror portion of the assembly. - If the rear visibility cannot be assured by moving the mirror, slide the rubber boot up, and loosen the locknut and turn the stay by hand.

-The upper hexagonal area (locknut) has left hand threads.
+- The locknut has left hand threads. - Tighten the locknut securely.